HelgeKeck/vcore-idex/README.md

-# V-Core IDEX for RatOS 2.X
+V# V-Core IDEX for RatOS 2.X
 This is a unofficial and temporary RatOS V2.X IDEX Implementation.
 Consider it as beta or alpha.
 Macros are based on [Mikkel Schmidt`s](https://github.com/miklschmidt) work and have been modified and extended by [Helge Keck](https://github.com/HelgeKeck).

+# PLEASE NOTE NEW VAOC MAINSAIL SOURCE CODE CHANGES!
+- merged with latest mainsail version
+- works only with the new RatOS Development Branch for the upcoming RatOS 2.1 version

+# Features
 - RatOS macro compatibility
 - V-Core IDEX Mainsail
 - octopus v1.1 idex board configuration